-The plan administrator has not made any determinations with respect to awards to be made under the 2017 Plan to any individual named executive officer, the named executive officers as a group or any non-executive officer employees as a group.
-In addition, it is not possible to determine the amount of awards that would have been paid in 2016 had the 2017 Plan been in effect, although we do not expect our annual grant practices to change significantly if shareholders approve the 2017 Plan.
-As described under "Non-Employee Director Compensation" above, under our non-employee director compensation policy, each non-employee director nominee who will continue to serve as a member of the board of directors following the 2017 Annual Meeting will be granted a stock option to purchase 10,000 shares of common stock on the date of the 2017 Annual Meeting.
-These options will be granted under the 2017 Plan, if approved.
-The following table discloses the expected aggregate amount to be granted to our non-employee directors on the date of the 2017 Annual Meeting, which are the only awards to be made under the 2017 Plan that are determinable at this time:
+The plan administrator has not made any determinations with respect to awards to be made under the Amended Plan to any individual named executive officer, the named executive officers as a group, non-employee directors as a group or non-executive officer employees as a group, although we do not expect our annual grant practices to change significantly if shareholders approve the Amended Plan.
+As described under "Non-Employee Director Compensation" above, under our non-employee director compensation policy, each non-employee director nominee who has served as a director for at least six months and who will continue to serve as a member of the board of directors following the 2019 Annual Meeting will be granted a stock option to purchase 7,500 shares of common stock on the date of the 2019 Annual Meeting.
+These options will be granted under the Amended Plan, if approved.
+The following table discloses the expected aggregate amount to be granted to our non-employee directors on the date of the 2019 Annual Meeting, which are the only awards to be made under the Amended Plan that are determinable at this time: